fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 than than exceeded the rate of which NATs widely deployed at that time could create new mappings.

-The test were run on the very latest models NATs from Asus, Dlink, Netgear, and Linksys.
+The test were run on the very latest models NATs from Asus, DLink, Netgear, and Linksys.
 These four vendors were selected due to the large market share they represent.
 This is not at all representative of what is actually deployed in the field today but represents what we